I work directly in the image space.

 Architectural images are composed, not rendered.

 Images remain one of the most powerful ways to convey architectural ideas.
-While new tools, including AI, have entered the process, the central task has not changed: to shape an image that communicates the strengths of a design with clarity, conviction, and sensitivity to its context.
+While new tools, including AI, have entered the field, the central task is unchanged: to shape an image that communicates a design’s strengths with clarity, conviction, and sensitivity to context.

 Dipl.
 Arch.
 ETH, visualiser, collaborator